antronerds/r2-training-courses/docs/RNA_seq_data_analysis_Using_Rheumatoid_Arthritis_data.md

 With the help of protein complexes found on the surface of T cells, T cell receptors (TCRs), T cells recognize specific antigens, which are molecules that are found on the surface of pathogens or abnormal cells. <br> An antigen presenting cell (APC) binds to the T cells and presents fragments, or  peptides, of the antigen.
-The TCR requires co-receptors in order to establish a stable connection to the APC. for instance, helper T cells express the CD4 co-receptor and cytotoxic T cells express the CD8 co-receptor (gene name: CD8A).
+The TCR requires co-receptors in order to establish a stable connection to the APC.
+For instance, helper T cells express the CD4 co-receptor and cytotoxic T cells express the CD8 co-receptor (gene name: CD8A).
 Although most T cells express either CD4 or CD8, some express both and some do not express either.